mariobox/Hugo-Source/content/post/digital-presence.md

 I've always been fascinated by the Internet.
 The idea of having a publishing platform capable of instantly reaching anybody in the world, with no gatekeepers, for free, is still mind boggling to me.
 Today, of course, everybody has a digital presence, although for most people that means a profile in one or more of the ubiquitous social networks that have taken the Internet by storm.

-When I talk about a having a digital presence, though, I'm not talking about being a tenant in Zuck's massive apartment complex, but rather of building and owning our own digital home: a website that we can deploy using our own domain, designed and tweaked to our liking, and where we call the shots.
+When I talk about a having a digital presence, though, I'm not talking about being a tenant in Zuck's massive apartment complex, but rather of building and owning our own digital home: a website that we can deploy using our own domain, custom-designed and tweaked to our liking.

 ### The Early Days ###